Jet Moto (video game): Gameplay

 Jet Moto differs from that of a traditional racing game with cars or motorcycles.
 Players are introduced to the fictional sport of Jet Moto.
 The bikes, known as jet motos, are hovercraft which can traverse both land and water.
-The bikes race in groups of twenty in the game's equivalent of motorcross.
+The bikes race in groups of twenty in the game's equivalent of motocross.
 Characters are split into teams, and bikes are adorned with logos of products such as Mountain Dew, Butterfinger and K2 Sports similar to real-life sponsored racing.

 In Jet Moto players control hoverbikes in a fictional motor sport.
 Players race three laps on a given course and earn series points based on their placement at the end of the race.
 Players can choose to race a single race, a season of races, or a custom season.
 Players can also unlock additional tracks and a stunt mode by doing well in season competitions.

 Courses range from beaches with debris-littered water to swamps and ice-covered mountains.
 The game has its variant of the traditional race track, but also introduces a new course type known as a Suicide course.
 Instead of being a continuous loop, these tracks have checkpoints at either end of the course, and the starting grid in the center.
 Riders race to one end, then turn around to head for the other checkpoint, repeating the process until all laps are complete.
 This provides a new gameplay dynamic as often the player must navigate oncoming traffic.

 The PlayStation version of the game allows for two player splitscreen multiplayer; however, no AI racers are present, which limits the competitors to two.
 A cheat code would allow two human players to race with the entire field.
 The PC version allows for fourteen players over an IPX network, Internet TCP/IP and modem-to-modem connections.